yeehaa123/elab/CHAT/platform.md

 TO DO: LOOK FOR RELATED PROJECTS

-As far as we know, there is very little research in this area.
-Companies offering online learning platforms like Apearo, Edx have no courses in this direction.
-There are programming courses offered for non-computer science students, but they often engage students with technical jargon and a perspective that lacks relevance to those with no such technological bias but a need to know what programming skills have to offer them.

 ### Why the proposed research team would be the best to perform this research: